103 Free Outlets – Part 3: Mental Health — WordsByEkta🌿

 💡 Wellness, Mental Health & Spirituality (13)

 Each outlet below welcomes personal essays on healing, mental health, spirituality, or inner growth.
-Check each site's submission guidelines for word count and current openings.
+I've included what makes each one distinct — so you can match your piece to the right home before you pitch.

 - Mindful Magazine